jeanslack/Vidtuber/README.md

 ### Slackware

-Vidtuber is available on the [SlackBuilds.org](https://slackbuilds.org/) ("Sbo") repository, a collection of third-party SlackBuild scripts to build Slackware packages from sources.
+Vidtuber is available on the [SlackBuilds.org](https://slackbuilds.org/) repository, a collection of third-party SlackBuild scripts to build Slackware packages from sources.

 ### Devuan / Debian

-A pre-compiled, architecture-independent .deb package is available on [Latest Releases](https://github.com/jeanslack/Vidtuber/releases/latest)
+A pre-compiled, architecture-independent DEB package is available on the [Latest Releases](https://github.com/jeanslack/Vidtuber/releases/latest) repository.

 Tested on: